vkostyanetsky/Bloget/README.md

 This script generates static files for my [Russian](https://kostyanetsky.ru) and [English](https://kostyanetsky.me) blogs.

 Since I made it for personal use, I didn't write detailed usage instructions.
-If you have any questions, feel free to contact me or [open an issue](https://github.com/vkostyanetsky/Bloget/issues/new).
+If you have any questions, feel free to contact me.

 ## 🙂 How to use?